Hachette Book Group: As part of Hachette Livre

 In November 2014, Hachette announced that it had entered into an agreement to purchase nonfiction publisher Black Dog & Leventhal.
 The sale was finalized in January 2015, and Black Dog & Leventhal became an imprint of the Hachette Books publishing division.

 In June 2014, the company in conjunction with Ingram Content Group, and Perseus Books Group, announced a three-way deal whereby Hachette would buy Perseus and then sell that company's client services businesses to Ingram.
 Financial details of the deal were not disclosed.
 The deal was called off on August 7, 2014.
 On March 6, 2016, HBG announced that it had entered into a binding agreement to purchase the publishing division of The Perseus Books Group.
 Perseus's distribution business was sold to Ingram in a separate move.
 The sale was completed in April 2016, and the publishing business joined HBG as the Perseus Books publishing group.

 In April 2016, HBG announced an agreement to create a joint venture with the Yen Press imprint and Japanese publisher Kadokawa.
 Yen Press became known as Yen Press LLC, and is no longer considered an imprint of HBG's Orbit publishing division.

 On September 17, 2018, Hachette acquired the Christian publisher Worthy Publishing.
 This was followed by a reorganization in November, in which Worthy Publishing and FaithWords merged their teams under the Hachette Nashville division, and Hachette Books was moved under the Perseus Books division while taking the Da Capo Press staff and imprints.
 A total of 25 employees were leaving in the move, including Mauro DiPreta (Hachette Books' vice president and publisher) and John Radziewicz (Da Capo Press's vice president and publisher).
 Basic Books will also take on Seal Press, which it will continue as an imprint.

 On June 1, 2020, Hachette was one of a group of publishers who sued the Internet Archive, arguing that its collection of e-books was denying authors and publishers revenue and accusing the library of "willful mass copyright infringement".

 Publishing groups and imprints

 Hachette Book Group operates a number of publishing brands aimed at different markets, and these brands themselves contain sub-imprints that are used to publish to an even more targeted audience.

 Grand Central Publishing is an independent publishing division within Hachette.
-Previously known as Warner Books.
+It was previously known as Warner Books.